HubingLion/training_and_transfer/README.md

 # training_and_transfer
-# The code is coming soon.
+# The code will be available soon.